 The history of Andalucia starts back early, in the prehistoric times it was a privileged place which occupied the south of the peninsular and its rich minerals and agriculture which made it a focal attraction for the different civilizations which appeared throughout history.

-The arrival of the Germanic Vandals and the Visigoths after the fall of the Roman empire didn’t manage to separate the cultural ties of Andalucia, keeping itself independent from the ancient kingdom of Toledo, which until 711 the Muslim conquest would break all possible relation with the north of the peninsule, converting the southern area into Al-Andalus and Cordoba in its capital, cultural and economic centre of the world of that time.
+The arrival of the Germanic Vandals and the Visigoths after the fall of the Roman empire didn’t manage to separate the cultural ties of Andalucia, keeping itself independent from the ancient kingdom of Toledo.
+After the year 711 the Muslim conquest would break all possible relation with the north of the peninsule, converting the southern area into Al-Andalus and Cordoba in its capital, as well as the cultural and economic centre of the world of that time.
 The name of Andalucia comes from that period “Al-Andalusiya’ (Arab adjective refering to Al-Andalus) the same as the colours of its flag.

 During the 10th century the crisis of the Al-Andalus kingdom and its centralization of power caused the attempt of invasion from the Christians in the north of the peninsule and the subsequent division of the Taifa kingdom, with the United Nazari Granada which had a historic role.

-The Castile Crown kept invading and conquering the southern lands until in 1492 and after the conquering of Granada ended the long Arab rein in the south of the peninsula, after which they tried to evict the andalusian people, although according to historic facts two third part managed to evade eviction by posing as Christians.
+The Castile Crown kept invading and conquering the southern lands until in 1492 when they conquered the last territories.
+After this they tried to evict the Andalusian people, although according to historic facts two third part managed to evade eviction by posing as Christians.

-Andalucia and Spain in general lost the world level importance which they had in the past because of the borbonic reformations which could be understood as the ambition of the riches of the peninsular over the conquered lands, which would produce the loss of the different spanish colonies and even nearly lost Andalucia in the known separatist conspiracy of Duke Medina Sidonia, which would be discovered before it took place.
+Andalucia and Spain in general lost the world level importance they had in the past probably because of the Borbonic reformations; they could be understood as the ambition of the rich people from the peninsula over the conquered lands.
+This ambition would produce the loss of the different Spanish colonies and even almost loosing Andalucia in the known separatist conspiracy of Duke Medina Sidonia; which would be discovered before it took place.

-Already in the 20th century, Andalusia was considered an Autonomous Region inside Spain, although always with a great cultural difference and a same language that contains differentiated nuances of Spanish in its pronunciation.
+Already in the 20th century, Andalusia was considered an Autonomous Region inside Spain.
+There is a cultural difference that can be start being noticed in the language; it contains differentiated nuances of Spanish in its pronunciation.
 Andalusia has its own historical nationality with its own culture and a personality that amazes all the tourists that decide to visit it.

-Today it’s the most populated Autonomous Region in the Spanish territory and one of the favourite places to spend the holidays for a great number of tourists every year.
+Today it’s the most populated Autonomous Region in the Spanish territory and one of the favourite places to spend their holidays for a great number of tourists every year.

 With a Mediterranean climate that is characterised by a dry climate during the summer period and a mild temperature all year round, with rainfalls during the winter, autumn and spring.